 The best taxonomy proposed to date, namely Small & Cronquist, recognizes this central characteristic.
 In Cannabis, the essential pattern of diversity is the creation of humans selecting for desired traits.
 The main divergence is between domesticates with high levels of stem fibre and domesticates with THC-rich inflorescences.
 So, we have a single species, C. sativa L., comprised of two subspecies, subsp. sativa (“hemp”) and subsp. indica (“marijuana”), which have diverged due to artificial selection.

-Because hemp and marijuana are creatures of artificial selection, to classify them as two distinct species (as in Clarke & Merlin or Schultes) is to commit an error according to taxonomic theory, specifically with respect to how formal classification applies to domesticates.
+Because hemp and marijuana are creatures of human creation to classify them as two distinct species (as in Clarke & Merlin or Schultes) is to commit an error according to taxonomic theory – specifically with respect to how formal classification applies to domesticates.
 As Small writes, “the recognition of more than one species of Cannabis is typical of the overclassification of domesticated crops.”
 This is a mistake often made by botanists who aren’t trained taxonomists.
-For practical purposes, in Small & Cronquist, subsp. indica and sativa are divided on the basis of 0.3% THC, a utilitarian criterion which most countries have adopted for legislative purposes—though Ernest Small himself has said that this number needs to be reviewed.
+For practical purposes, in Small & Cronquist, subsp. indica and sativa are divided on the basis of 0.3% THC, a utilitarian criterion which most countries have adopted for legislative purposes—though Small himself has said that this number needs to be reviewed.
 Again, taxonomy is both a theoretical science and a practical art.

 This brings us to the next rank down in the Small & Cronquist taxonomy.
 Here, subsp. indica and sativa are each split into two subgroups, namely their respective cultivated (“farmed”) and uncultivated (“wild” or weedy) varieties.
 For Cannabis aficionados, it’s important to understand that there are two senses of the term variety: the looser more colloquial sense often applied by gardeners and the strict botanical term employed by taxonomists.
 Horticultural and agricultural varietals or varieties are named using English “fancy names”, which are put in quotation marks—for example, ‘Cherry Parfait’ or ‘Falstaff’.
 Notional equivalents in Cannabis would be ‘Northern Lights’ or ‘Green Crack’.
 But when wielded formally in taxonomy, the word variety refers strictly to the rank immediately below subspecies and involves Latinized nomenclature.
 This results in a straightforward four-part system.